 The next day we walked through the sand dunes seen at the opposite shore to where Samye sits – the bottom of the first ridge on the left.

 Samye is the oldest Monastery in Tibet, and had been almost completely destroyed during the Cultural Revolution.
 When we were there it was being rebuilt and only the first story was complete.
-This photo was taken by Blake two years later when it was restored completely with it’s three storeys and gilded golden roof.
-You can see it off in the distance.
+This photo below was taken two years later when it was restored completely with it’s three storeys and gilded golden roof which you can see off in the distance.

-After a few days at Samye in 1986, we embarked on our pilgrimage to Ganden Monastery.
+After a few days at Samye Monastery, we embarked on our pilgrimage to Ganden Monastery.
 We had no maps.
 We were young and strong, and had our tent, gear and as much edible food as we could muster from the market in Lhasa.
 Food which I remember being unbelievably meager.
-We had dried yak cheese, yak jerky, canned goods and ridiculously hard, dry biscuits from the Chinese army.
+We had dried yak cheese, yak jerky, canned goods and ridiculously hard, dry biscuits from the Chinese army called 481 Biscuits.

 We had hiked from the bottom of this valley, and it was strenuous and exhausting.
 From the fields in the bottom left of the photo above, we hiked further up the valley towards a pass.
 All we knew from word of mouth is that we would hit a high plateau, and eventually we would find another monastery, a famous huge one – Ganden.
 We knew this – and also that Tibetans were telling us not to go.
 We were told there were bandits up there and that they would steal all your belonging and eat you!